tabletseeker/readcomic_dl/README.md

 chmod +x *
 ./readcomic_dl
 ```
+* make sure to adjust load_time and save_time to your liking as explained below.
 * dialog already contains instructions for each window but you may also press the "Help" button, which can be toggled via TAB, for further information.
 # Setup
 * All prescribed changes are to be made in the readcomic_dl script file.